anujkumar1997/Portfolio/README.md

+## Credits
+This project is based on the work by [Chando0185](https://github.com/Chando0185/portfolio_website_react_js_tailwind).
+Special thanks for providing an amazing foundation for this portfolio website.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.